bigyanse/system-design/60DaysofLearning.md

         - Server stub procedure: Unmarshalls the results, calls the server procedure matching the procedure id and passes the given arguments
         - Server response repeats the steps above in reverse order
     - Focused on exposing behaviors
-    - Used for performance reasons with internal communications as you can hand-craft native calls to better fit required use-cases
+    - Used for performance reasons with internal communications as we can hand-craft native calls to better fit required use-cases
     - Choosing a native library when
         - Know target platform
         - Control how logic is accessed